olympusone/spree_elta_courier/README.md

 ## Installation

-1. Add this extension to your Gemfile with this line:
+1. Add this extension to your Gemfile:

     ```ruby
     bundle add spree_elta_courier
     ```

-2. Restart your server
+2. Restart your server.

-  If your server was running, restart it so that it can find the assets properly.
+## Usage (Creating & Printing Vouchers)

+Prerequisites for an order:

+- Shipping and billing addresses present
+- Payment completed
+- Order state: ready (so shipments exist and are ready to ship)

+Workflow:

+1. Open the order in Spree Admin.
+2. If the order meets the prerequisites, the “Create Voucher” option appears in the top‑right dropdown.
+3. Click “Create Voucher” (creates one voucher per shipment or split shipment).
+4. After successful creation, the “Print Voucher” option becomes available.
+5. Click “Print Voucher”: a merged (or single) PDF opens in a new tab for download/printing.

+Notes:

+- Multiple shipment vouchers are merged into one PDF.
+- If no voucher can be created (e.g. order not ready), the button does not appear.
+- Errors will return and log details server‑side.

 ## Developing

-1. Create a dummy app
+1. Create a dummy app:

     ```bash
     bundle update
     bundle exec rake test_app
     ```

-2. Add your new code
+2. Add code.

-3. Run tests
+3. Run tests:

     ```bash
     bundle exec rspec
     ```

-When testing your applications integration with this extension you may use it's factories.
+When testing your application's integration you may use its factories:
-Simply add this require statement to your spec_helper:

 ```ruby
 require 'spree_elta_courier/factories'